-There are a number of charities in the UK that sponsor and take part in charity walks in the North Yorkshire Three Peaks, but unless you’re a fitness freak, you’re going to have to pick and choose which charity to walk with.
+There are a number of charities in the UK that sponsor and take part in charity walks in the North Yorkshire Three Peaks Challenge, but unless you’re a fitness freak, you’re going to have to pick and choose which charity to walk with.

 British Heart Foundation

 The British Heart Foundation is one of the largest charities in the UK dedicated to fundraising research, mainly for heart disease and circulatory illnesses.
 Conditions like atherosclerosis and its many complications (heart attacks, strokes, kidney failure) rank among the biggest killers in the UK, affecting 2.6 million people.
 The BHF spends up to £100 million in research funding for scientists around the country, and currently fund over 1000 research projects.